xailient-public/docs/docs/container.md

 <br>
 To run the container either,

-A. Pass the SDK_LINK you copied earlier as an environment variable.
+A. Pass the SDK download link you copied earlier as an `SDK_LINK` environment variable on the docker command line:

   `$ docker run -e SDK_LINK="<LINK>" -v <FULL_PATH>:/input -v <FULL_PATH>:/output xailient/model-inference:1.0.1`

-B. Place the downloaded SDK wheel file into the "input" directory instead of using the link.
+B. OR, place the downloaded SDK wheel file into the "input" directory instead of using the link:

 `$ docker run -v <FULL_PATH>:/input -v <FULL_PATH>:/output xailient/model-inference:1.0.1`

 **Note:**

 - Replace `<LINK>` with the SDK link obtained earlier.
 Here you are passing the link to the container as an environment variable.
+Be sure to include double quotes around the SDK download link since the link may contain characters like `&` that can cause problems if not quoted.
 - Replace `<FULL_PATH>` with the **full path** to the directories "input" and "output", which we created earlier.
 Here we are mounting local directories to the Container as a volume.
 In other words, giving the Container access to a directory on the local machine.
 - Providing an SDK_LINK takes precedence over placing the SDK wheel file in the "input" directory.
 Therefore, be aware when swapping in different models.